FPGA-Research-Manchester/fos/README.md

 - Vivado and Vivado HLS 2016.2, 2017.3, 2018.2 and 2018.3.
 - PetaLinux kernel 2018.2.
 - Rootfs: Pynq, PetaLinux, Ubuntu 18, Ubuntu 14, Debian, Linaro u96.
 - GRPC version:
--

 ## Papers

-If you found FOS useful please consider citing following papers:
+If you found FOS useful please consider citing following paper:

+- FOS demo at FPL 2019

+If you will like to learn about how the system works in details, you can read the following papers:

 Hardware:
 - ZUCL